MicrosoftDocs/defender-docs/defender-for-iot/enterprise-iot-manage.md

     :::image type="content" source="media/enterprise-iot-manage/select-a-device.png" alt-text="Screenshot of the IoT devices tab in Microsoft Defender portal." lightbox="media/enterprise-iot-manage/select-a-device.png":::

-1. On the device details page, explore the following tabs to view data added by enterprise IoT security for your device:
+1. When you select a specific device, the device details page opens.
+Explore the following tabs to view data added by enterprise IoT security for your device:

     - On the **Alerts** tab, check for any alerts triggered by the device.
 Simulate alerts in Microsoft 365 Defender for Enterprise IoT using the Raspberry Pi scenario available in the Microsoft 365 Defender [Evaluation & Tutorials](https://security.microsoft.com/tutorials/all) page.

         You can also set up advanced hunting queries to create custom alert rules.
-For more information, see [sample advanced hunting queries for Enterprise IoT monitoring](#sample-advanced-hunting-queries-for-enterprise-iot).
+For more information, see [sample advanced hunting queries for enterprise IoT security](#sample-advanced-hunting-queries-for-enterprise-iot).

     - On the **Security recommendations** tab, check for any recommendations available for the device to reduce risk and maintain a smaller attack surface.